 The only problem with camping is that it can be such a challenging endeavor (especially for overseas visitors).
 With all the equipment, annoying setups, and lengthy packing sessions, a lot of fun can be taken out of the experience.
 This is the beauty of glamping.
 You just need to arrive, and you’ll find a luxurious tent set up and waiting.

 Want to try this fun kind of accommodation for yourself?
-From luxury tents to rustic cabins and trailers, here are some of the best glamping sites in Sydney and surrounds.
+From luxury tents to rustic cabins and trailers, here are some great places for glamping in Sydney and its surrounds.

 1) Lane Cove Holiday Park – Tandara

 The Lane Cove National Park is a magnificent place for a holiday in nature.
 Not far away from Sydney’s city center, this protected national park offers total natural bliss.
 There are rivers, forests, historical sites, and more.
-If you would like to stay the night here, then the luxury tented campsite offers a unique experience.
+If you would like to stay the night here, then this property is perfect.

 This romantic spot feels more like a hotel room – except that you are completely surrounded by nature.
 The first-class amenities found in the luxury safari tents include a luxurious bed and furniture, a TV, barbeque facilities, a shower, a toilet, free wifi, and more.

-Accommodation NSW can be taken to the next level thanks to Glampr.
-This clever service allows you to rent a fully equipped, luxurious bell tent anywhere around Sydney and NSW.
-This means that you can go glamping in a destination of your choice, without having to lift a finger!
+Luxury tent accommodation NSW offers can be taken to the next level thanks to Glampr.
+This clever service allows you to rent fully equipped, luxurious bell tents anywhere around Sydney and NSW.
+This means that you can go glamping at a destination of your choice without having to lift a finger!

 Australia is full of natural beauty and amazing campsites.
 While traditional bush camping is an amazing experience, it can also be a real pain getting everything set up.
 This is where a service like Glampr comes in so useful.

 Glampr sets up a hotel-quality setting in a warm and comfortable bell tent with incredible camping beds.
 Think Egyptian cotton bedding, queen foam mattresses, mood lighting, table seating, and everything else you need for an unforgettable camping experience.

-If you’re looking for the ultimate glamping in Australia, then Paperbark Camp should definitely be on your list.
+If you’re looking for the ultimate experience in glamping Australia, NSW has the Paperbark Camp, which should definitely be on your list.
 This place in Jarvis Bay offers a complete luxury holiday while still staying connected to nature, perfect for a romantic weekend getaway.

-The safari tents are modern, stylish, and kitted out just like a hotel room.
-With wooden decks, comfortable furniture, and plush details, staying in these tents is a total dream.
+The safari tents are modern, stylish, and kitted out, just like a hotel room.
+With a wooden, spacious deck, comfortable furniture, and plush details, staying in these tents is a total dream.
 Paperbark Camp also offers incredible food and wine for you to enjoy during your camping trip.

 This means that you really don’t have to lift a finger.
 Everything is already sorted out for you – just arrive, relax, and enjoy the amazing surroundings.

 Sierra Escape has the best glamping Mudgee has to offer, and it’s rightfully seen as one of the most glam and luxurious places to go camping in New South Wales.
 This glamping retreat is set on a beautiful 289-acre property full of wildlife.
 Seeing kangaroo or deer from your tent is not uncommon.
 The wilderness views are also hard to beat.

 In terms of sleeping space, Sierra Escape really offers something special.
-The tents are complete with floor to ceiling windows, king-sized beds, a mini kitchen, freestanding bath, shower, and even an ethanol fireplace.
+The tents are complete with floor-to-ceiling windows, king-sized beds, a mini kitchen, a freestanding bath, a shower, and even an ethanol fireplace.
 Large wooden decks complete these comfortable tents.

 There are a couple of luxurious tents to choose from, so you can pick whichever is most suitable for you.
 Whether you’re visiting as a couple or a larger group, Sierra Escape can offer the ultimate accommodation.

-This is a fun glamping choice for those seeking simple accommodation in Corrimal.
-The spot consists of a renovated RV trailer complete with a patio, hammock and fire pit.
+This is one of the more fun glamping options for those seeking simple accommodation in Corrimal.
+The spot consists of a renovated RV trailer complete with a patio, hammock, and fire pit.

 Glamping at the Shed allows you to feel like you are out camping, except that you have every amenity and comfort that you require.
 If you’re looking for a unique place to stay in Wollongong, then this would be a good choice.

-Looking for the best glamping spots south of Sydney?
+Looking for the best luxury glamping South Coast NSW has for you?
 This amazing campsite should definitely be high up on the list.
 Flash Camp is about 2.5 hours down the south coast from the city, and it offers visitors a complete sense of peace and solitude.
 While the tents are completely surrounded by nature, they cannot be thought of as a typical bush camping experience.

-The land is found along the Shoalhaven River, offering plenty of outdoor activities.
-Visitors can go cycling, kayak, birdwatching, nature walking, fishing, or searching for wombats in this fantastic spot.
+The property offers some fantastic Shoalhaven River glamping along with plenty of things to do outdoors.
+Visitors can go cycling, kayaking, birdwatching, nature walking, fishing, or searching for wombats in this fantastic spot.

 These tents are fairly simple – but they are a definite step up from your regular camping experience.
 They come fully equipped with all the necessary amenities and facilities ready to go.
 You just arrive and relax.

-The tents sleep up to four people and even have their own en-suite bathrooms, TVs and kitchen area.
-If you want to go glamping with kids, then this would be a brilliant choice.
+The tents sleep up to four people and even have their own en-suite bathrooms, TVs, and kitchen areas.
+If you want to go glamping in New South Wales with kids, then this would be a brilliant choice.

 The location is ideal for a family holiday – being within easy reach of Umina Beach and Brisbane Water National Park.
 There is plenty of fun to be had around here.
 Glamping on the central coast doesn’t get much better than this.

 Tanja Lagoon Camp is found in a serene national park and offers some of the best luxury glamping NSW has to offer.
 Staying here is a luxurious way of enjoying the great outdoors.

-The safari-style tents in this site are complete with an en-suite bathroom, queen size beds, a kitchen, barbeque, and all other necessary furniture.
-There is also the option of choosing a deluxe tent which has a large double bath.
+The safari-style tents in this site are complete with an en-suite bathroom, queen-sized beds, a kitchen, barbeque, and all other necessary furniture.
+There is also the option of choosing a deluxe tent, which has a large double bath for hot showers.

 Did you know that you can escape to the wilderness right in the heart of Sydney?
 At Roar and Snore, you can spend a night glamping out in the Taronga Zoo.
 This is a really fun experience, as you will be surrounded by giraffes and elephants.
 A stay here includes a night tour of the zoo which is really interesting.
-There are also great views of the Sydney Harbour from your tent.
+You’ll also get to enjoy some stunning Sydney Harbour views from your tent.

 The tents are seriously comfortable and perfectly set up – offering everything you need for a great night’s sleep.
 You also get a tasty buffet dinner included.
 Just be aware that the elephants are known to wake campers with their early morning calls!

 Every year around springtime, Simple Pleasures Camping Co will set up one of the best glamping NSW sites with an eco-friendly glamping retreat in the garden.
 This is a luxurious camping experience like no other.

 While staying here, you can enjoy all that is on offer at Mayfield Garden.
-There is an 80-meter waterfall, a walled kitchen garden, an aviary and rose garden, a 6-acre water garden, pond, and a bluestone chapel.
-This is a really beautiful place to immerse yourself in, and enjoy the marvelous garden surrounds.
+There is an 80-meter waterfall, a walled kitchen garden, an aviary and rose garden, a 6-acre water garden, a pond, and a bluestone chapel.
+This is a really beautiful place to immerse yourself in and enjoy the marvelous garden surroundings.

 Cockatoo Island is a UNESCO World Heritage-listed island located alongside Sydney Harbour.
 The island is a popular escape for city dwellers, as you can easily enjoy a small slice of paradise minutes away from the city.